publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch46/m__us_usc_t50_s3523.md

     In this section—

-        (1) the term “designated employee” means an employee designated by the Director of the Central Intelligence Agency under subsection (b) of this section; and
+        (1) the term “designated employee” means an employee designated by the Director of the Central Intelligence Agency under subsection (b); and

         (2) the term “Federal retirement system” includes the Central Intelligence Agency Retirement and Disability System, and the Federal Employees’ Retirement System (including the Thrift Savings Plan).